fbpx

 Day 8 - Ho Chi Minh City

-Day 10 - Dalat
+Day 10 - Hoi An

 Day 11 - Hoi An

-Day 14 - Hue
+Day 12 - Hue

-Day 15 - Hue
+Day 13 - Hue

-Day 16 - Hanoi
+Day 14 - Hanoi

 Fly from Hue to Hanoi today.
-Your departure will mostly likely be in the morning but can vary a little depending on flight schedules.
-Settle in on arrival, then your leader will guide you through the ancient 36 Streets to discover a varied selection of shop-lined alleys that sell everything from souvenirs to exquisite silk clothing, jewellery and embroidered tablecloths.
-In the afternoon, you will be treated to a traditional Hat Xam performance – this is truly an experience like no other.
-Hat Xam is an artform of Northern Vietnam dating back to the Tran Dynasty.
-Originally, this was performed by blind performers, and was enjoyed by local working-class audiences, right up until the late 1950s, when a wave of communism deemed all art forms to be corrupting influences.
-Today, this style of performance occurs rarely, but you and your group will be taken to a private club house for an exclusive performance; one of the few places where such artists still perform acoustically.
-The performance includes some story telling aspects and possibly interaction with guests, so be ready to get involved!
+Settle in when you arrive and then get your bearings with a leader-led walk, where you’ll wander the ancient 36 Streets to discover shop-lined alleys that sell everything from souvenirs to silk clothing.
+In the afternoon, join your group again for a traditional Hat Xam performance.
+Hat Xam is a Northern Vietnamese art form that originated in the Tran Dynasty.
+Originally performed by blind performers, it was enjoyed by local working-class audiences until the late 1950s, when a wave of communism deemed all art forms to be corrupting influences.
+This style of performance is rare today, but you and your group will be taken to a private clubhouse for an exclusive performance, which is one of the few places where such artists still perform acoustically.

 Day 17 - Hanoi